 Windrush generation and support for undocumented migrants

-The ‘Windrush generation’ refers to people who, between 1948 to 1971, were invited by successive governments to relocate to Britain from their homes in Commonwealth countries in the Caribbean to address labour shortages.
-Despite being British citizens, many didn’t have formal papers to prove this.
+The Windrush generation refers to people who, between 1948 to 1971, were invited by successive governments to relocate to Britain from their homes in Commonwealth countries in the Caribbean to address labour shortages.

-New laws which came into force with the Immigration Act 2014, and what the Government called its ‘hostile environment’ approach, led to some facing immigration checks and difficulty demonstrating their lawful status.
+New laws which came into force with the 2014 Immigration Act, which the Government called its ‘hostile environment’ approach, led to some facing immigration checks and despite being British citizens, many from the Windrush generation didn’t have formal papers to prove their lawful status.
 This led to many being denied access to benefits, healthcare, social housing and losing their jobs, with some even wrongly detained and deported.

 In April 2018 the Home Office launched its compensation scheme for those who have ‘suffered a loss’ because they couldn’t easily demonstrate their right to live in the UK.
 The scheme is open to anyone from a Commonwealth country who arrived before 1 January 1973, and those with a ‘right of abode’ or ‘settled status’ who arrived in the UK before 31 December 1988, regardless of their original nationality.
 As well as those directly affected, it also covers other family members such as children and carers.

-- demand the Government fully supports advice agencies in their work to achieve justice for all Hackney residents of the Windrush generation
+- demand the government fully supports advice agencies in their work to achieve justice for all Hackney residents of the Windrush generation

 - review the Council’s own policies and procedures to ensure we support those affected